iams3cond/misc/handouts/intellij/intellij_setup.md

 ## 2. Creating a simple `Hello World` project

-1. Upon first starting up the IDE, you might get a popup box asking if you want to import settings from a previous version, (unless you have a prior version) simply select "I don't have a prior version.." then click "ok".
+1. Upon first starting up the IDE, you might get a popup box asking if you want to import settings from a previous version, (unless you have a prior version) simply select 'I don't have a prior version..' then click 'ok'.
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/intellij_import_mac.png" width="500">

 2. Next, you should be greeted by the following welcome page.
-Simply select "Create New Project".
+Simply select 'Create New Project'.
  <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/startup_screen.png" width="500">

 3. The next screen you see should look something like this (although the 'Project SDK' box will likely be empty in yours -- so ignore that for the moment).